pingcap/docs/br/backup-and-restore-tool.md

 #### Version check

 Before performing backup and restore, BR compares and checks the TiDB cluster version and the BR version.
-If there is a major-version inconsistency (for example, BR v4.x and TiDB v5.x), BR prompts a reminder to exit.
+If there is a major-version mismatch (for example, BR v4.x and TiDB v5.x), BR prompts a reminder to exit.
 To forcibly skip the version check, you can set `--check-requirements=false`.

 Note that skipping the version check might introduce incompatibility.
 The version compatibility information between BR and TiDB versions are as follows: